LiaScript/LiaScript-Exporter/README.md

 --pdf-margin-left          Left margin, accepts values labeled with units.
 --pdf-preferCSSPageSize    Give any CSS @page size declared in the page priority over what is declared in width and height or format options.
 --pdf-omitBackground       Hides default white background and allows capturing screenshots with transparency.
 Defaults to true.

+Project settings:

+--project-no-meta          Disable the generation of meta information for OpenGraph and Twitter-cards.
+--project-no-categories    Disable the filter for categories/tags.
+--project-category-blur    Enable this and the categories will be blurred instead of deleted.
+--project-generate-pdf     PDFs are automatically generated and added to every card.
 ```

 ### SCORM1.2